yomex96/yomex-HNG-Stage-0/README.md

 the html file must be called index.html
 7. Restart
-Then, restart the nginx server with:
+Then, restart the nginx server with
 $: sudo systemctl restart nginx